Kingdom of Katsina: Pivot towards Bornu

 During this period, Katsina rose to prominence as one of the leading cities in the western Sudan.
 Its zenith of prosperity and influence was in the early 18th-century.
 Scholars increasingly visited Katsina, favoring it over Timbuktu.
 Katsina also produced well respected scholars such as the celebrated Muhammad Al-Fulani Al-Kishwani of the Gobirau University.
-Scholars in cities like Yandoto and Zaye (known today as Birnin-Katsina) gained gained fame for their works in the fields of mathematics, occult sciences (magic squares, ulum al awfaq) and letter images (ulum al harif).
+Scholars in cities like Yandoto and Zaye (known today as Birnin-Katsina) gained fame for their works in the fields of mathematics, occult sciences (magic squares, ulum al awfaq) and letter images (ulum al harif).
 The leather-working trade from Agadez, introduced by the Songhai, became a significant industry in the kingdom.
 The explorer Heinrich Barth, who visited the kingdom a century later, described the period as:[In Katsina] the Háusa language here attained the greatest richness of form and the most refined pronunciation so also the manners of Katséna were distinguished by superior politness from those of the other towns of Háusa.Katsina also evolved into a vital commercial center, attracting numerous caravans from different directions.
 It assumed the role that Kano had previously held as the epicenter of commerce in Hausaland.
 Katsina's influence extended to regions such as Maradi in the north, Zamfara in the west, and encompassed territory to the south as far as Birnin Gwari.
 Barth further describes the period:The town, if only half of its immense area were ever tolerably well inhabited, must certainly have had a population of at least a hundred thousand souls, for its circuit is between thirteen and fourteen English miles.
 At present, when the inhabited quarter is reduced to the northwestern part, and when even this is mostly deserted, there are scarcely seven or eight thousand people living in it.
 In former times it was the residence of a prince, who, though he seems never to have attained to any remarkable degree of power, and was, indeed, almost always in some degree dependent on, or a vassal of the King of Bornu, nevertheless was one of the most wealthy and conspicuous rulers of Negroland.
 Every prince, at his accession to the throne, had to forward a sort of tribute or present to Birni Ghasréggomo, the capital of the Bornu empire, consisting of one hundred slaves, as a token of his obedience; but this being done, it does not appear that his sovereign rights were in any way interfered with.
 In fact, Katsena, during the seventeenth and eighteenth centuries of our era, seems to have been the chief city of this part of Negroland, as well in commercial and political importance as in other respects.